Where the Wild Things Run 5K & 1 Mile Fun Run at Biophilia Center

 The 5K Trail Run course will take you through parts of Nokuse Plantation, a 54,000 acre conservation area.
 The challenging terrain will highlight the diversity and beauty of our property.
 Runners, joggers and walkers of all ages are welcome.
 This trail is not stroller or pet friendly.

 Come support the Biophilia Center and explore nature by running WILD!
 Celebrate with food, music and interactive museum and exhibits after the race.

 5K Trail Run: $40.00

 “Little Critter” 1 Mile Fun Run: $20.00 (Children 12 and younger only, please)

 Early packet pick up will still be available on Friday, October 26th at Bay Baits from 5-7 pm.

 7:00 AM: Race Packet Pick-Up and Late registration if available.

 8:00 AM: “Little Critter” 1 Mile Fun Run Start.
 Please arrive no less than 30 minutes early for 1 Mile Fun Run.

 9:30 AM: 5K Trail Run Starts.
-Please arrive early (at least 45 minutes) to allow enough time to walk approx. 1 mile to starting line for 5K.
-Shuttles will also be available.
+Please arrive early (at least 45 minutes) to allow enough time to walk approx.

 After the Race: Celebrate with food, Grayton Beer, music, Bounce house & interactive museum/exhibits.